 The operator will not seek land disposal for any liquid hazardous waste.
 The hazardous waste contract requires that all liquid waste be treated prior to final disposal.
-The Toxic Characteristic Leaching Procedure (TCLP) will be performed to characterize all solid waste that may potentially have a hazardous waste characteristic before landfill disposal is used.
-Table C-1, contains a list of the analysis parameters that may be selected from, regarding wastes to be managed at the CSF.
+The Toxic Characteristic Leaching Procedure (TCLP) or generator knowledge will be utilized to characterize all solid waste.
+Table C-1, contains a list of the analysis parameters that will be selected from, regarding wastes to be managed at the CSF.